NeWaffless/NeWaffless/README.md

 # Welcome

-Welcome to my GitHub.
 My name is Aidan, and I am a Sydney based Unity Developer with interest and experience in Augmented Reality, Virtual Reality and Games development.
 You can check out my personal portfolio [here](https://newaffless.github.io/index.html).

 ## Some of my work (that I can share)
 - [Lost Reef - VR](https://github.com/NeWaffless/VR_Lost-Reef)